pulumi/pulumi-hugo/themes/default/content/blog/create-manage-confluent-kafka-cluster-with-pulumi/index.md

 });
 ```

-Next, we'll create a standard Kafka cluster.
-A couple notes about the cluster we're creating:
+Next, you'll create a standard Kafka cluster.
+A couple notes about the cluster you're creating:

-1. We're creating a single-zone cluster for cost reasons, but if you're creating a cluster for production scenarios you'll likely want to use the `MULTI_ZONE` option for `availability`.
+1. The cluster is a single-zone cluster for cost reasons, but if you're creating a cluster for production scenarios you'll likely want to use the `MULTI_ZONE` option for `availability`.
-1. While we're creating our cluster in AWS' us-east-2 region, Confluent Cloud also supports Azure and Google Cloud as well as other regions within AWS.
+1. While this cluster is in AWS' us-east-2 region, Confluent Cloud also supports Azure and Google Cloud as well as other regions within AWS.
 For a full list of supported options for the `cloud` and `region` attributes, see [Cloud Providers and Regions for Confluent Cloud](https://docs.confluent.io/cloud/current/clusters/regions.html#cloud-providers-and-regions).

 Add the following code to your Pulumi program: